Cultivation of tobacco: India

 India has 96,865 registered tobacco farmers and many more who are not registered.
 Around 0.25% of India's cultivated land is used for tobacco production.
-Since 1947, the Indian government has supported growth in the tobacco industry.
+Since 1947, in Gujarat's Charotar Region Known as Kheda district and Anand Famous For Tobacco Farming.he Indian government has supported growth in the tobacco industry.
 India has seven tobacco research centers that are located in: Jeelugumilli, A.P., Kandukuru, A.P., Guntur, A.P., Kalavacherla, A.P., Hunsur, Karnataka, Vedasandur, Tamil Nadu, Dinhata, West Bengal; and Rajamundry houses the core research institute.
 The government has set up Tobacco Board Guntur which works to increase production, sale and exports of Indian tobacco.
 Guntur is also well known for its tobacco plantations.
 The Central Tobacco Research Institute works under the aegis of the Indian Council of Agricultural Research.
 Tobacco crop is cultivated in an area of 0.45 M ha (0.27% of the net cultivated area) producing ≈750 M kg of tobacco leaf.
 India is the 2nd largest producer and exporter (in quantity terms) after China and Brazil, respectively.
 The production of Flue-Cured Virginia (FCV) tobacco is about 300 million kg from an area of 0.20 M ha while 450 M kg non-FCV tobacco is produced from an area of 0.25 M ha.
 In the global scenario, Indian tobacco accounts for 10% of the area and 9% of the total production.
 By virtue of the dominant role played by this commercial crop, the Indian Central Tobacco Committee (ICTC) established Central Tobacco Research Institute (CTRI) in Rajahmundry (Andhra Pradesh) in 1947.
 The institute was under the administrative control of ICTC, Madras from 1947 to 1965 and subsequently transferred to the Indian Council of Agricultural Research (ICAR), New Delhi.
 ICAR acts as a repository of information and provides consultancy on agriculture, horticulture, resource management, animal sciences, agricultural engineering, fisheries, agricultural extension, agricultural education, home science, and agricultural communication.
 It has the mandate to co-ordinate agricultural research and development programmes and to develop linkages at the national and international levels with related organisations to enhance the quality of life of the farming community.

+Bangladesh

+Bangladesh had 84,919 registered tobacco farmers in 2009, which are seen as "first tier" farmers with access to formal contract farming systems.
+In addition to that, approximately 250,000 unregistered farmers are believed to have tobacco as their main crop.
+This makes Bangladesh the second largest tobacco producer in terms of workforce, just after China.
+It is also the third largest in terms of percentage of registered farm land dedicated to tobacco cultivation with 0.4%.